Continuous effort, not strength or intelligence is the key to unlocking our potential.

 To maximize your full potential, you need to find the confidence to overcome setbacks.

 Self-confidence is a fickle thing.
-It’s something that we either have in spades full, or it’s something that we struggle to find.
+It’s something that we either have an oversupply of, or it’s something that we struggle to find.

-Feeling self-confident for most people has little to do with them, and has more to do with what’s happening around them.
+For most people, feeling confident has little to do with them, and has more to do with what’s happening around them.
 When things are going well, and people are on your side, then it’s easy to feel confident.
-However, when facing adversity and criticism — confidence isn’t so easy to find.
+However, confidence isn’t so easy to find when facing adversity and criticism.

 High achievers, however, aren’t so fickle.
 Their level of self-confidence stems from their own self-worth.
-No matter what is going on around them, they feel confident that they will get through it because they have a high level of self-worth, which protects them from life’s obstacles and people’s criticism.
+No matter what’s going on around them, they feel confident that they will get through it because they have a high level of self-worth.
+Their self-worth protects them from life’s obstacles and people’s criticism.

 High achievers, of course, aren’t born with self-confidence.
-They instead develop it over time as they gain more knowledge, experience, support, resources, tools and the experience to overcome their problems successfully.
+They instead develop it over time as they gain more knowledge, experience, support, resources, tools, and the experience needed to overcome their problems.
 This subsequently helps them work with more purpose and conviction.